AdobeDocs/workfront.en/help/quicksilver/product-announcements/product-releases/goals-release-activity/goals-release-20.3.md

 Workfront Goals is available with the 20.3 release to Production only in the new Adobe Workfront experience.

 With Workfront Goals, you can align strategy, goals, and work to drive execution across the organization and deliver measurable business outcomes.
-Define what you’re going to accomplish and why it’s important.
+Define what you're going to accomplish and why it's important.

 Workfront Goals enables you to: